Decathlon/tzatziki/tzatziki-core/README.md

 #### Delay a step asynchronously

-The same way, any step can be delayed asynchronously by prefixing it with `after <amount>ms`, for example:
+Any step can be started asynchronously after a given amount of time by prefixing it with `after <amount>ms`, for example:
 ```gherkin
 Given that after 100ms user is a User:
     """